singvir23/news-to-subway-surfers/subway-surfers-frontend/README.md

 ## How to Use

 1. **Enter Your Text**: Paste your Reddit story, script, or any text in the input area
-2. **Generate Video**: Click the "Generate Video" button
+2. **Generate Video**: Click the "Create video" button
-3. **Preview**: Watch your video with synchronized captions in the preview player
-4. **Play**: Use the player controls to play, pause, and scrub through the video
+3. **Wait**: The app will generate audio and render the video (typically 30-60 seconds)
+4. **Download**: Click the download link to get your video from cloud storage

 ## Project Structure

 ```
-subway-surfers-env/
+subway-surfers-frontend/
 ├── app/
 │   ├── api/
-│   │   └── generate-audio/    # TTS generation endpoint
+│   │   ├── generate-audio/    # TTS generation endpoint
+│   │   └── render-video/      # Video rendering + cloud upload
 │   ├── globals.css            # Global styles
 │   ├── layout.tsx             # Root layout
 │   └── page.tsx               # Main UI